ljiang09/ljiang09/README.md

 # Hi, I'm Lily Jiang.

-I'm a sophomore at Olin College in Needham, MA.
-I'm pursuing a degree in Engineering with Computing, where I focus a lot on software development.
+I'm a junior at Olin College in Needham, MA, studying in Engineering with Computing.

+I have a lot of experience as a front end software engineer for web and iOS apps.

 ## Languages:
 ReactJS, Swift/SwiftUI, Python, Java, Golang, MATLAB, HTML/CSS, C#, C++ (Arduino)